 There are still inklings of the city’s long love affair with the genre dotted around contemporary Copenhagen.
 The street names of Sluseholmen act as a prominent public reminder of the special relationship between the Danish and American jazz scenes.
 And the continued success of the Copenhagen Jazz Festival, both the larger festival in summer and the smaller one in winter, demonstrates that the appetite for a good jam session still persists to this day.

-Where to See Jazz in Copenhagen:
+Where to See the Best Live Jazz Performances in Copenhagen:

 Store Regnegade 19A